amandamarkee/cg2-final/README.md

-# Genomic characterization of spider silk genes in the silver garden spider _Argiope argentata_
+# Genomic characterization of arthropod silk genes in the silver garden spider _Argiope argentata_ and the black webspinner _Oligotoma nigra_

 The silver garden spider (_Argiope argentata_) is an orb-weaving spider in the family Araneidae, with seven distinct types of silk: major ampullate (MaSp), minor ampullate (MiSp), flagelliform (FlAg), aggregate (AgSp), aciniform (AcSp), tubuliform (TuSp) and pyriform (PySp).
 Each silk type is characterized based on the gland they originate from, and have variation in the properties of silk the produce.
 Spider fibroins, further referred to as _spidroins_, are a family of silk proteins produced by long, highly repetitive, glycine-rich genes.